bernardpeh/practical-symfony-3/manuscript/Introduction.md

 At the time of writing, there are already many CMS and a few popular Symfony ones out there.
 Symfony has the [cmf project](http://cmf.symfony.com/).
 Why built a new one?

 We are not building a new CMS and SongBird is not trying to compete in the CMS space.
-SongBird exists to demonstrate the best practices in web development with Symfony and provide practical tutorials for people who want to try out Rapid Development with a modern day framework.
+SongBird exists to demonstrate the possibilities in web development with Symfony and provide practical tutorials for people who want to try out Rapid Development with a modern day framework.

 ## Is SongBird Reusable?

 Definitely.
-SongBird is not just a tutorial project, I use it often as a vanilla framework to kickstart projects.
+SongBird is not just a tutorial project, You can use it as a vanilla framework to kickstart projects.
 Its a hugh time saver because all common features have been build and configured already.
-Since I built the software, I have full knowledge of how the software works and know where to customise things should the need arises.
+Since you assemble the software, you have better idea of how the software works and know where to customise things should the need arises.

 You can also think of SongBird as a foundation to learn cmf.
-Once you are comfortable with the basic concepts of building a CMS, you are ready for more complex projects.
+Once you are comfortable with the basics of building a CMS, you are ready for more complex projects.

 ## Conventions Used in This Book

 **Each git branch is a chapter**.
 Obviously, chapter_6 branch means it is Chapter 6.
 Otherwise stated, all path references assumes **~/songbird/symfony/** as the root folder.
-Always execute commands from the root foler.
+Always execute commands from the root folder.

 To executing commands, You will see a "->" before the command.
 For example